rstudio/visual-markdown-editing/docs/intro.md

 Check out the following articles to learn more about visual markdown editing:

--   [Editing Basics](basics) describes the core editing UI and provides more depth on visual editor support for tables, lists, pandoc attributes, comments, symbols/emojis, etc.

 -   [Technical Writing](technical) covers features commonly used in scientific and technical writing, including citations, cross-references, footnotes, equations, embedded code, and LaTeX.

+-   [Content Editing](content) provides more depth on visual editor support for tables, lists, pandoc attributes, comments, symbols/emojis, etc.

 -   [Markdown Formats](markdown) describes how the visual editor parses and writes markdown, and also includes some tips for usage with [Bookdown](markdown#bookdown-extensions) and [Hugo](markdown#hugo-markdown).